krzyzanowskim/CryptoSwift/README.md

 To install CryptoSwift, add it as a submodule to your project (on the top level project directory):

     git submodule add https://github.com/krzyzanowskim/CryptoSwift.git

+It is recommended to enable [Whole-Module Optimization](https://swift.org/blog/whole-module-optimizations/) to gain better performance.
+Non-optimized build results in significantly worse performance.

 ####Embedded Framework